antoinewaugh/aunit/README.md

 **NB:** The `$AUNIT_TEST_HOME` and `$AUNIT_BUNDLE_HOME` directories are purged on `aunit test` and `aunit build` run commands.
 Users should never write to these directories, nor depend on their state to remain consistent between aunit runs.

+# Optional Environment Variables

+For Convenience, the following environment variables can be set:

+* $AUNIT_TIMEOUT=60 (default) - Allows user to override default timeout for a single test to take.
+* $AUNIT_IMPORT_CMF=false (default) - Imports Capital market framework and dependent bundles for testing (requires the CMF to be installed).

 # Aunit Build Process